alicemunsal/dohex/DoHex.md

-## DoHex - Data Oriented Hexagonal Architecture
+# DoHex - Data Oriented Hexagonal Architecture

 Over a decade, we are continuously reviving a particular style of software architecture with different names ,interpretations and nuances.
 Ports And Adapters, Hexagonal Architecture [^1], Onion Architecture [^2], Clean Architecture[^3] all circle around the same concept.

 I will present ...simplified thinking... practical variations of this concept Consistent and simple design and development strategy for

+## Hexagonal Architecture

 ### Philosophy

 > The chief task in life is simply this: to identify and separate matters so that I can say clearly to myself which are externals not under my control, and which have to do with the choices I actually control.